ozieblo-michal/vitefast/README.md

    - Navigate to the `terraform` directory containing the `main.tf` Terraform configuration file.
 Choose a version using a Postgres database on AWS RDS or available as a microservice in EC2 with the application.
    - Execute `terraform plan` to review the planned infrastructure changes.
    - Apply these changes by running `terraform apply`.
+   - Use the public IP address in your browser to test the endpoints.
    - After you're done, and if you wish to tear down the infrastructure, use `terraform destroy`.

 2. **Local Deployment:**
    - Ensure you have Docker and Docker Compose installed on your local machine.
    - Run `docker compose up` from the main directory containing your `docker-compose.yml` file.
    - This will start the application locally using Docker.
+   - Read the terminal log.
+Open http://0.0.0.0:80/docs and test endpoints via Swagger UI (more on: https://fastapi.tiangolo.com/tutorial/first-steps/#interactive-api-docs)
+   - Kill using CTRL+C

 ### Streamlined AWS Integration :cloud: